Is Final Expense Insurance Worth It?

 errorCheck icon

-Limited death benefits: Coverage amounts often cap at $25,000 (some offer up to $50,000), which may not cover large debts, mortgage balances or long-term income replacement needs.
-Families needing more extensive coverage should consider traditional life insurance options instead.
+Limited death benefits: Coverage amounts often cap at $25,000 (some offer up to $50,000), which won't cover large debts, mortgage balances or long-term income replacement.
+If your family needs more coverage, buy traditional life insurance instead.

 errorCheck icon